glenveigas437/Pattern-Matching-Team-Analysis/README.md

 ![Players with atleast 5% contribution](https://user-images.githubusercontent.com/31877827/116846786-c502ac00-ac06-11eb-8192-2f957cf24c14.png)

 <h3>Step 5: Checking Combination Support For 2 Players</h3>
-So, this step determines the contribution of a patnership There might be cases where Player(X) has assisted Player(Y) 10 times and Player(Y) has assisted Player(X) 5 times so the unideirectional support will be different compared to the holistic support of these combinations
+So, this step determines the contribution of a partnership There might be cases where Player(X) has assisted Player(Y) 10 times and Player(Y) has assisted Player(X) 5 times so the unidirectional support will be different compared to the holistic support of these combinations

 ![Player Partnership Support](https://user-images.githubusercontent.com/31877827/116847117-83becc00-ac07-11eb-98ad-e97aade850f5.png)